cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.csharp.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.zeroTrustGatewayPolicy.ZeroTrustGatewayPolicyRuleSettingsDnsResolvers">ZeroTrustGatewayPolicyRuleSettingsDnsResolvers</a>

-dns_resolvers block.
+Add your own custom resolvers to route queries that match the resolver policy.

+Cannot be used when 'resolve_dns_through_cloudflare' or 'resolve_dns_internally' are set.
+DNS queries will route to the address closest to their origin.
+Only valid when a rule's action is set to 'resolve'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_gateway_policy#dns_resolvers ZeroTrustGatewayPolicy#dns_resolvers}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_gateway_policy#dns_resolvers ZeroTrustGatewayPolicy#dns_resolvers}

 ---